-1 A limited or reasonable assurance is not provided on the information presented in IBB's Social Bond Report.
-A review of the use of proceeds' allocation and impact reporting is solely conducted against ICMA's Standards (Social Bond Principles) core principles and recommendations where applicable, and the criteria outlined in the underlying Framework.
-The assessment is solely based on the information provided in the allocation and impact reporting.
+1 A limited assurance is provided on the information presented in IBB's Social Bond Report.
+A review of the post-issuance disclosure practices and of the structure of the financial transaction(s) is conducted against ICMA's Standards (Social Bond Principles) core principles and recommendations where applicable, and the criteria outlined in the underlying Framework.
+The assessment is solely based on the information provided in the bond documentations and the annual report.
 The Issuer is responsible for the preparation of the report including the application of methods and internal control procedures designed to ensure that the subject matter information is free from material misstatement.

-2 The Framework was assessed as aligned with the Social Bond Principles as of June 3, 2022.
+2 The Framework was assessed as aligned with the Social Bond Principles as of June 2021.